tan1234jp/weather-crow5.7/tools/README.md

 # Tools for this project

-When you are working on this project, you may need some tools to help you.
+When you are working on this project, you may want to use your graphics or fonts.
 Here are some tools that I made:

 ## SVG image to BMP image converter
 This tool converts SVG vector data to BMP header file.